QuentinBultinck/RetroAchievements/Misc/CR/CR_RayForce.md

 It works fine, but might be more satisfying if it only unlocked after killing all 8 locked-on enemies with a single volley.
 Not sure if this is technically feasible or trackable with current tools — but if it is, it could elevate the design somewhat.

 ### 🔲 ❓ Achievement [Pacifist Pilot](https://retroachievements.org/achievement/482547) - Viability & Difficulty + Player Death Reset Not Mentioned
 Is this actually viable?
 How can the player beat Stage 1 without defeating the boss?
-Can they simply dodge until a the stage just moves on to the next one?
+Can they simply dodge until the stage just moves on to the next one?
 Also, you’re not mentioning in the description whether dying resets progress.
 It does work like that in logic from what I've seen, this is critical information for an achievement like this.